mehulagg/gitlab/doc/user/project/settings/index.md

 #### Ensuring compliance jobs are always run
 Compliance pipelines use GitLab's CI system to give you incredible amount of flexibility for defining any sort of compliance jobs you like.
-Depending on what your goals, these jobs can be extended by end-users or configured to not allow modification afterwards.
+Depending on what your goals, these jobs can be modified by end-users or configured to be non-modifiable.

 At a high-level, if a value in a compliance job is set, it cannot be changed or overridden by project-level configurations.
 If a value is not present in a compliance job, a project-level